Blank skateboard decks in Canada: What you need to know before buying

 They currently carry 3 main shapes of blanks.
 The OG shape, the Steep & Sturdy shape and the Blunt shape.

-The OG shape is our first, our classic and our best selling shape.
+The OG shape is the first, classic and best selling shape.
 This is an easy to recognize popsicle shape with medium concave and kicks has some of the most beautiful coloured plys on the market.
-We love this shape, and judging by how many we have sold, so do you!
+We love this shape, and judging by how many have sold, so do you!

 The Steep & Sturdy shape is also a popsicle shape, but with a steep nose and tail that give this board a lot of pop!
 The steep kicks are complemented by a mellow concave that feels stable setting up for tricks.

-The Blunt shape is a shorter board with a shorter wheelbase and a big nose and tail.
-This is an ideal board for street skating and technical tricks.
+The Blunt shape is a shorter board with a big, more squared nose and tail and a shorter wheelbase.
+This is an ideal board for all types of skating.
 Medium kicks and concave.

 The great thing about these blanks is that once you find the shape you like, you can buy it repeatedly from Canada Skate Shop, never having to worry about ordering a disappointing shape or low quality board again.